 Carbon dioxide, otherwise known by its chemical shorthand CO2, is a naturally occurring gas that's present in the air we breathe.
 This gas is essential to life on earth: It's a vital component of both photosynthesis and cellular respiration.

 Among its many uses, CO2 has the ability to put out flames and is therefore used as the extinguishing agent in both portable and fixed-installation fire extinguishers.
 An examination of its properties and uses shows why it's a popular choice for suppression of most, but not all, types of fire.

-CO2 is a colorless and, in normal concentrations, odorless gas.
+CO2 is a colorless and, in normal concentrations, odorless gas, advises the MSDS HyperGlossary.
 It doesn't react with burning materials, so it doesn't create any toxic or other by-products when used to suppress a fire.
-It's therefore a clean gas, meaning it leaves no trace of its use when suppressing a fire.
+It's, therefore, a clean gas, meaning it leaves no trace of its use when suppressing a fire.

 Carbon dioxide doesn't conduct electricity, making it an ideal fire suppressant for use in computer rooms, electrical distribution stations and other locations where a large amount of electricity may be present.

 CO2 acts on fires in two ways: The release of the gas under pressure has a cooling effect, as can be seen by the resulting mist cloud and ice particles; the gas also displaces the oxygen that's necessary to maintain combustion.